Showing posts with label 1. The Camera. Show all posts

 Olympus EM10 IV with the Zuiko 17mm f1.8 lens.
 ISO200, f6.3, 1/160.
 Enhanced Raw File converted in Workspace.

-All digital cameras have technical limitations, such as a limited dynamic range, rolling shutter (sensor readout speeds), image noise, and others.
-Acknowledging these limitations, the Olympus engineering team created innovative functions like stacking, composite, and computational photography.
+All digital cameras suffer from technical limitations, such as too little dynamic range, rolling shutter (sensor readout speeds), and image noise.
+Acknowledging these limitations, the Olympus engineering team designed innovative features like Auto HDR, stacking, composite, and computational features such as high-resolution mode, ND filters, SCN modes, and a new M43 sensor or digital format.

-The M43 format is a true digital design.
-The goal was to optimize the image signal path from the lens to the sensor's image circle, the lens flange design, and the pixel entry angle.
-Live MOS sensors have bigger photon-sensitive pixel areas and are more efficient than Standard CMOS sensors.
+The M43 format is a new digital format.
+The entry angle of the reflected light to the pixel is critical.
+Olympus preferred a 90-degree entry angle.
+The goal was to control any shot noise in the image signal path from the lens to the sensor, via a new lens flange design, plus the pixel entry angle.
+That meant improving the optical efficiency plus sensitivity of the sensor.
+For example, Live MOS sensors have a larger "wiring-free" photon-sensitive area and are +/- 25% more efficient than older Standard CMOS sensors.
+Standard CMOS is known for creating more shot noise than Live MOS sensors.

 Olympus EM1 III with Lumix 35 - 100mm f2.8 lens.
 ISO200, f5.6, 1/400.
 This is an amazing lens.

-What are the benefits of using Zuiko (Olympus) M43 lenses?
-Study this information.
+What are the benefits of Olympus (Zuiko) M43 lenses?
+Study this info.

 Olympus EM1 III and Zuiko 12-45mm f4.0 PRO lens.
 ISO200, f5.6, and 1/320.
 The Enhanced Raw File was converted into Color and Monochrome in Workspace.